project-open-data/project-open-data.github.io/v1.1/schema.md

 Field                   | Label               | Definition
 --------------          | --------------      | --------------
 theme					| Category            | Main thematic category of the dataset.
-dataDictionary			| Data Dictionary     | URL to the data dictionary for the dataset or API.
+describedBy			| Data Dictionary     | URL to the data dictionary for the dataset or API.
 Note that documentation other than a data dictionary can be referenced using Related Documents as shown in the expanded fields.
 dataQuality				| Data Quality        | Whether the dataset meets the agency's Information Quality Guidelines (true/false).
 accrualPeriodicity		| Frequency           | Frequency with which dataset is published.
 landingPage				| Homepage URL        | Alternative landing page used to redirect user to a contextual, Agency-hosted "homepage" for the Dataset or API when selecting this resource from the Data.gov user interface.